Skip to main content

 An example of an incurable violation is willful property damage, property alteration, or repeat of minor violations.

-For tenants who engage in illegal activity, no notice is mandated.
-You could just go ahead and ask them to leave immediately.
+For tenants who engage in illegal drug activity, a criminal or willful act, or is guitly of a lease violation, no notice is mandated.
+You could just go ahead and ask them to leave immediately for immediate possession.
 If the tenant fails to do so, the courts would be your next course of action.

-Please note that eviction notices need to be served in a legally-ordered manner.
+Please note that the Virginia landlord must serve the written notices in a legally-ordered manner.

-Options include hand delivery to the tenant, hand delivery to an occupant of at least 16 years old (in the tenant’s absence), or posting it on the front door.
+Options include hand delivery to the tenant, hand delivery to an occupant of at least 16 years old (in the tenant’s absence), having the sheriff's office or a process server deliver it, or posting it on the front door.

 The last option would also require you to mail another copy to the tenant by first-class mail.